 Jeannie Munro comes to her new role from her position as Vice President of Primary Health & Quality Services in the former Heartland Health Region where she was responsible for Primary Health Care, Public Health, Community Services, and Quality Service programming including strategic planning, quality improvement, patient safety, and risk management.

 Throughout her 28 year career, Jeannie progressed from frontline nursing positions in acute care, long term care and public health to leadership roles including Communicable Disease Program Coordinator, Patient Care Supervisor, Manager of Communicable Disease Control – Saskatchewan Health and Director of Public Health Services.

 Jeannie graduated with Bachelor of Science in Nursing Degree from the University of Saskatchewan and she holds active registration status with the Saskatchewan Registered Nurses Association.
 She is passionate about rural healthcare and ensuring clients have access to high-quality, patient-centred primary health services.

-Maggie Petrychyn comes to her new role from her position as Executive Director of Rural Primary Health Care Services for the former Regina Qu’Appelle Health region where she was responsible for all rural services including long term care, acute care and primary health care.
-Maggie has a diverse background bringing 30 years of experience in rural health services in Saskatchewan from a variety of frontline nursing and leadership positions.
+Jacqui Kennett-Peppler comes to her new role from her position as Director of Rural Primary Health Care Services where she was responsible for all rural health services including long term care, acute care and primary health care.
+Jacqui has a diverse health background of 25 years’ experience in various areas in frontline Registered Nurse and leadership roles in urban and rural.